FREQUENTLY ASKED QUESTIONS

 Customers may be searched before they are allowed access to the venue.
 If you or your bag aren't searched that doesn't mean the stewards are not doing their job - searchers are just one component of the security measures in place.

-No bags larger than an A4 size will be allowed in the venue.
+No bags larger than an A4 size should be brought to the venue.

 The additional security procedures will slow entry to the venue and we advise that everyone arrives as close to the doors open time is possible.